Great Filter: Fermi paradox

 There is no reliable evidence that aliens have visited Earth; we have observed no intelligent extraterrestrial life with current technology, nor has SETI found any transmissions from other civilizations.
 The Universe, apart from the Earth, seems "dead"; Hanson states:

 Our planet and solar system, however, don't look substantially colonized by advanced competitive life from the stars, and neither does anything else we see.
 To the contrary, we have had great success at explaining the behavior of our planet and solar system, nearby stars, our galaxy, and even other galaxies, via simple "dead" physical processes, rather than the complex purposeful processes of advanced life.
 Life is expected to expand to fill all available niches.
 With technology such as self-replicating spacecraft, these niches would include neighboring star systems and even, on longer time scales which are still small compared to the age of the universe, other galaxies.
 Hanson notes, "If such advanced life had substantially colonized our planet, we would know it by now."

 The Great Filter

-With no evidence of intelligent life in places other than the Earth, it appears that the process of starting with a star and ending with "advanced explosive lasting life" must be unlikely.
+With no evidence of intelligent life in places other than Earth, it appears that the process of starting with a star and ending with "advanced explosive lasting life" must be unlikely.
 This implies that at least one step in this process must be improbable.
 Hanson's list, while incomplete, describes the following nine steps in an "evolutionary path" that results in the colonization of the observable universe: